Child Custody & Visitation

 Helping Parents Stay Parts of Their Children's Lives

-Child custody and visitation issues can be a source of acrimony and contention during and after a divorce proceeding.
-At the Burch Shepard Family Law Group, our family law attorneys provide advice and representation in these difficult matters.
+Child custody and visitation issues can cause conflict during and after a divorce proceeding.
+At the Burch Shepard Family Law Group, our attorneys provide advice and representation in these challenging matters.

-In many cases, our lawyers can arrive at fair and workable custody and visitation agreements through negotiation with the lawyer for the other spouse, or the mandatory mediation process.
-Other more contentious child custody cases may require extensive investigations by the court, psychological evaluations and a trial.
+In many cases, our lawyers reach fair and workable Modifications through negotiation with the other parent's counsel or through mandatory mediation.
+However, more domestic violence may require court investigations, psychological evaluations, and a trial.

 Facing a child custody or visitation matter in Orange County, CA?
 We can help.
 Contact us online or call our law firm at (949) 565-4158 today.